Do you have insomnia and not sure what to do about it?

 I personally love everything from them as I find the meditations soothing, relaxing and calming but uplifting at the same time.

-They’re also very effective as they ease you into deeper sleep after calming your mind first.
+This meditation for insomnia and anxiety is also very effective as they ease you into deeper sleep after calming your mind first.

 Before you know it, you’ll have released the anxiety and stress that can be a major cause of insomnia.